-Deterministic Temporal Alignment of LiDAR and Camera Streams in ROS
+Aligning LiDAR and Camera Timestamps in ROS

 How message_filters brokers asynchronous LiDAR and camera streams into validated pairs: